My approach to therapy offers you a safe and nurturing space to explore and heal challenging patterns and stuck places

 I have worked as a counsellor for women who have survived abuse and trauma and in youth mental health promotion and suicide prevention.
 Most recently, I have worked in the Family Counselling program at Mental Health Recovery Partners here in Victoria, where I provided counselling for caregivers and family members of those with a mental illness.
 I also have extensive experience in facilitating groups of all kinds for youth and adults.

 I taught for 13 years at the university level and worked with close to a thousand students while teaching courses in human development, inclusive education, and educational leadership.
 I still teach courses on an occasional basis for the University of British Columbia.
-Much of my work involved integrating arts-based and poetic practices into how we understand human learning and development.
+Much of my research and scholarship involved integrating arts-based and poetic practices into how we understand human learning and development.
 I have published and presented internationally on this topic.

 Over the past 20 years, I have engaged in contemplative practices that include a devoted meditation practice and somatic and arts-based modalities, including a longtime yoga practice and many years of conscious dance and poetic inquiry.
 These psycho-spiritual methods have taught me about how we can work with our minds, how we hold and process emotional energy, and about the wisdom available to us in the essence of our being.
 I have pursued in-depth training in Contemplative Psychotherapy, which brings together wisdom from both Eastern & Western psychological traditions.

 I completed my Masters and PhD in Education with a focus on human development, diversity and creative practice.
 Through this work, I came to appreciate what processes underlie our growth towards becoming whole and authentic adults, and how our minds, hearts, bodies and spirits develop in a complex dance with our individual circumstances.